danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 - [WUOUS by Anders Visti and Tobias Stenberg](https://andersvisti.dk/work/wuos-2019) (with the implementation of the Langton's Ant to question the so-called smart cities)

 **Tasks (RUNME):**
 1. Start with a blank paper.
-Think of at least three simple rules that you want to implement in a generative program.
+Think of at least two simple rules that you want to implement in a generative program.
 (You may take reference from Langton's ant (1986) and The Game of Life (1970))
 2. Based on the rules that you set in step 1, then design a generative program that utilizes at least one for-loop/while-loop and one conditional statement but without any direct interactivity.
 Just let the program runs and emerges automatically.(You may also consider to use noise() and random() syntax)

 **Questions to think about as README:**
-- What are the rules in your generative program and describe how your program performs over time.
-What have been generated beyond just the end product?
+- What are the rules in your generative program and describe how your program performs over time and how the rules allow to perform and evolve over time?
 - What's the role of rules and processes in your work?
 - What's generativity and automatism?
 How does this mini-exericse help you to understand what might be generativity and automatism?